Add Roles and Permissions

 (access forbidden sign under Actions) or by using the Update Authorisation

-Domain Role
+Domain Role and

 setting the role's status to inactive.